-Origin | Long head: infraglenoid tubercle of scapula Lateral head: above the radial groove Medial head: below the radial groove |
+Origin | Long head: infraglenoid tubercle of scapula Medial head: below the radial groove Lateral head: above the radial groove |

 Insertion | Olecranon process of ulna |

-Action | All heads: extension of elbow.
-Long head: adduction and extension of the arm at the shoulder joint |
+Action | All heads: extension of elbow Long head: adduction and extension of the arm at the shoulder joint |

 Nerve | Radial nerve (C6, C7, C8) |

-Artery | Deep brachial artery Long head: posterior circumflex humeral artery |
+Artery | Deep brachial artery (profunda brachii artery) Superior ulnar collateral artery (primarily to medial head) Long head: posterior circumflex humeral artery |

 Location & Overview